-8. Retirement Plan
+7. Retirement Plan

 The Organization offers a SEP IRA retirement plan.
 The Plan covers qualified employees, defined as regular full-time or part-time employees who work at least fifteen hours per week and have completed one year or more of service prior to May 31st of a given fiscal year.
 The amount of contributions by the Organization is determined by management and the Board of Directions based on the availability of funds.
-There were no employer contributions made during the years ended June 30, 2019 and 2018.
+There were no employer contributions made during the years ended June 30, 2020 and 2019.

-9. Line of Credit
+8. Line of Credit

 The Organization has a line of credit agreement with BB&T Bank for \$250,000.
-The line of credit agreement bears a variable interest rate, expiring September, 2020.
-The interest rate at June 30, 2019 is 6.14%.
-The outstanding balance was \$-0- and \$195,000 at June 30, 2019 and 2018, respectively.
-Interest expense was \$10,798 and \$9,342 during the years ended June 30, 2019 and 2018, respectively.
+The line of credit agreement bears a variable interest rate, expiring September, 2021.
+The interest rate at June 30, 2020 is 3.89%.
+The outstanding balance was \$-0- at June 30, 2020 and 2019.
+Interest expense was \$3,400 and \$10,798 during the years ended June 30, 2020 and 2019, respectively.